-Students investigate essential factors such as motivation and training involved in effectively managing employees during
+Students investigate essential factors such as motivation and training involved in effectively managing employees during their time at a business to ensure the business objectives are achieved.

 Operations Management

 Students examine operations management and consider the best and most responsible use of available resources for the production of a quality final good or service in a competitive, global environment.